JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 established segment.
 (This paragraph is a wierd mix of start-up and open source metaphors but there is a nice overlap.)
 That new segment is the

+The relationship between the container and the function are the same as in Lambda.
+Here there is a container running (possibly for a while) and the function may get invoked multiple times.
+But only a single thread/invocation at a time.